LukasHaas/cs224n-project/README.md

 **Finetuning BERT, RoBERTa, or LEGAL-BERT**:

-Note that the name, i.e. `bert-base-uncased` must be a valid Hugging Face model identifier.

 `python run.py finetune bert-base-uncased --data path/to/data --objective binary`

+Note that the model name, i.e. `bert-base-uncased` must be a valid Hugging Face model identifier.

 **Training a Hierarchical Model with BERT, RoBERTa, or LEGAL-BERT as a Base**: